 Threatening or harassing phone calls stating that you owe money

-All of the lenders in our network abide by Fair Debt Collection Practices and will not make threats or harass you, even if you do owe money.
+All of the lenders in our network and in the other third-party lender networks in our extended network are required by law to engage in fair debt collection practices and are not permitted by law to make threats or harass you, even if you do owe money.
 If you get a threatening or harassing phone call from someone claiming to be associated with PersonalLoans or one of our lenders, it is most likely a scam.
 We recommend that you report the caller, and make sure you do not provide the caller with any of your personal information.

 Phone calls offering you a loan

 At PersonalLoans, our loan request process is entirely online and we do not solicit customers over the phone.
 If you get a call from someone who claims to be PersonalLoans and is offering you a loan, it is a scam.
 Do not provide the caller with any personal information.

 Many scammers will call customers and claim that the customer has been approved for a loan but needs to pay money in order to receive it.
 The caller may request that you send a wire transfer or check to them.
 None of the lenders in the PersonalLoans network make you pay before you receive a loan, so If someone calls you requesting you to send them money for this purpose, it is a scam.
 Do not provide the caller with any personal information and do not provide them with any funds.

 Callers who claim to be from PersonalLoans or to be calling on behalf of PersonalLoans

 At PersonalLoans.com, we do not make any outbound calls to customers unless you have specifically requested that we contact you.
 If you get an unsolicited phone call, or a phone call from any number other than 800-380-CASH, the call is not from PersonalLoans.
 Do not provide the caller with your personal information.